 First of all, a heads-up that we are no longer going to be running Royals Round-Up, a decision that was long overdue on my part.
 This is a discussion that Heather and I have been having behind the scenes for months, but we were galvanized in the wake of the comments on last week’s posts — especially this very insightful comment, as well as this equally thoughtful one.
 I do not see this feature serving our community in any productive or positive way.
 The comments on those posts have become an absolute stew of ongoing microaggressions towards Meghan; they do not feel like a safe space for our Black readers, and they are irretrievably toxic for everyone.
 This is unacceptable, and I regret my own naive (and, frankly, arrogant) belief that I could somehow moderate us out of it, and apologize for not discontinuing the feature sooner.
-We are going to try to do one-off, fashion-focused posts on various royals (including Meghan) in the future, as we would for any celebrities, but if those comments go off the rails, I will happily discontinue that coverage as well.
 This decision is final; thank you for your understanding, and thanks to the many members of this community who took the time, both in the comments section and privately, to motivate us to do it.

 Lots of interesting stuff for y’all to read this week:

 GASP: J LO AND A ROD BROKE UP.
 (Is it wrong if I want her to get back together with Ben Affleck?!?!?!?!?!!?)
 [Page Six]

 This is one hell of a piece: The Fall of Armie Hammer: A Family Saga of Sex, Money, Drugs, and Betrayal.
 It literally has everything from art forgery to fights about inheritances to Watergate to The Firm to sex chairs.
 This is exactly why I read Vanity Fair.
 It is JUICY.